A Classical Pilates studio transforming your body and mind through strategic guided movement.

-Some pivotal workshops and continuing education include studying Fascia in 2016 with Katya Kinski, who was trained about fascia by Benita Kropman, a leading Facia educator in South Africa and then with Geri Taylor in 2019.
-This education greatly influenced the way she looks at the goal and intention of the classical exercises and their sequence in the repertoire.
+Some pivotal workshops and continuing education include studying Fascia in 2016 with Katya Kinski, who was trained about fascia with Benita Kropman, a leading Facia educator in South Africa and then with Geri Taylor in 2019.
+This education greatly influenced the way she looks at the goal and intention of the Classical exercises and their sequence in the repertoire.
 During her teaching time in Melbourne she also worked with a number of clients with scoliosis and in 2019 had the opportunity to participate in a workshop with Helen New who specializes in Pilates for Scoliosis and who also does extensive training on an international level.
-This exposure had a massive impact on her approach to clients with alignment issues, her understanding of the pilates repertoire and how she designs and structures sessions for individuals.
+This exposure had a massive impact on her approach to clients with alignment issues, her understanding of the Pilates repertoire and how she designs and structures sessions for individuals.
 Last but not least, she had the fortune to learn early on about the Buteyko breathing technique that has guided her cueing and education with beginner students.

 These days, in her free time she has started sketching again.
-She prefers enjoying her creativity as a hobby and being a Pilates Instructor as a career.
-Elsa moved to Vancouver in October and is in love with the beauty of this city and the wonderful nature that surrounds it.
+She prefers enjoying her creativity as a hobby and being a Pilates Teacher as a career.
+Elsa moved to Vancouver in October 2019 and is in love with the beauty of this city and the wonderful nature that surrounds it.
 Just steps away, she finds nature very accessible with the ocean and the mountains right at her doorstep.
 A reminder of her home city, Cape Town, she considers Vancouver her second home for now.